tbarreno/shiny-runs/README.md

 ## Introduction

-As part of a DevOps team for years, I've saw in many scenarios a frequent need for some kind of automation self-service, mostly for running some privileged IT operation or script on a remote server.
+As part of a DevOps team for years, I've saw in many scenarios a frequent need for some kind of automation self-service, often for running some privileged IT operation or script on a remote server.

-The background is that experienced technical engineers build scripts for many tasks that can be delegated to operators or directly to users while keeping execution authorization and auditory.
-This frees engineers from running the operations and reporting the results.
+The background is that experienced technical engineers build scripts for many tasks that could be delegated to operators or directly to users if execution authorization and auditory is kept.
+This would free engineers from running the operations and reporting the results.

 A good approach must be able to offer "*level 3*" automation solution